Daisy goes rant crazy

 back to square one.

-I don’t sit on my arse watching whatever reality T.V show and whatever people associate people with who receive some kind of benefit.
+I don’t sit on my arse watching whatever reality T.V show and whatever people associate with people who receive some kind of benefit.

 How on earth can she afford to get married?